gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Don't say that.
 We're all going to get out of here."

-"That's what they said."
+"That's what *they* said."
 Two voices,
 one Dockety's and one crackling through the nearest speaker.
+Maddy shivered,
+thinking about the skeletons in the lab behind them.

 The bot's lenses rotated slowly.
 "This one is sorry.
-It cannot resist much longer."
+It cannot maintain integrity much longer."

 Sindy kicked a loose piece of stone.
 "It's not fair," she whimpered.